Lightbridge patents its 3D printed nuclear fuel in Europe

 The reactor that prints its own future (and its neighbors applaud) 😄

-Now that 3D printing has arrived in the nuclear industry, we just need someone to design a coffee holder that withstands radiation.
-Lightbridge claims its fuel is more efficient.
+Now that 3D printing reaches the nuclear industry, we just need someone to design a coffee holder that withstands radiation.
+Lightbridge assures that its fuel is more efficient.
 What they don't say is whether it also prints pizzas for the technicians during long shifts.
 At least, if something goes wrong, the blame will be on the software, not the operator.